How to Fix Alert, Memory Failure Detected in DIMM, System Halted

 5. Try a Different DIMM Slot

-Sometimes the RAM itself is fine, but the DIMM slot on the motherboard is faulty.
+Sometimes the RAM itself is perfectly fine, but the DIMM slot on the motherboard may be faulty.
+To check this, move the same RAM module to a different DIMM slot and then boot the system again.

 6. Check RAM Compatibility